- Independent Schools

 Despite a blog’s importance, many schools aren’t using them — or using them effectively.
-As a matter of fact, some early findings from our Inbound Marketing Survey (Take it before February 15th to get VIP access to our complete set of findings!) suggest that less than half of schools currently have a school blog, and most of those schools with a blog have an infrequent, sporadic, or minimal blog presence, with less than 18% of schools blogging at least once per week.*
+As a matter of fact, our Inbound Marketing Benchmark Report suggests that less than half of schools currently have a school blog, and most of those schools with a blog have an infrequent, sporadic, or minimal blog presence, with less than 18% of schools blogging at least once per week.

 One of those schools that does blog consistently, however, is Avon Old Farm School.
 And according to Kristen Kerwin, the investment of time and resources has been well worth it.

 “We started the Boys School Blog to help establish us as the experts in educating boys in the digital world,” said Kristen.
 “Our goal was to share as much solid information from our team of remarkable teachers, experienced parents of boys, alumni, and even the students themselves.
 Additionally, crafting fresh content keeps our minds active and gives us an outlet to showcase our proactive social-emotional care towards our students.
 The intentional use of keywords throughout the blogs have bolstered our SEO results—even to the point that our blog comes up as a resource for simple Google searches such as ‘boarding school essay’.
 In other words: IT'S WORKING!”